School of Sport and Wellbeing

 +44 (0) 1772 89 5899

 Clint has been employed at UCLan as a Senior Lecturer since August 2007.
-He is the Course Leader for the BA (Hons) Sports Coaching and Development degree.
+He is the Course Leader for three postgraduate programmes at UCLan (MSc Sports Business Management, MSc Sports Business Marketing and the MRes Sport Leadership and Professional Development degree).
 He teaches across a range of undergraduate and postgraduate degree programmes within the school.
 He holds a BA (Hons) in Leisure Studies and Business Management from the University of Manchester along with an MA in Sport Management from UCLan.
-Clint is due to complete his Professional Doctorate in Education in September 2014.
+Clint is due to complete his Professional Doctorate in Education in December 2017.

 After gaining a wide range of experience Clint was appointed as a National Development Manager for Sport England (2004-2007).
 This involved working with various National Governing Bodies for Sport (NGBs) at a national level and supporting the completion of their development strategies across England.
 Clint was also responsible for the North West region’s portfolio of capital projects for the Community Club Development Programme.
 This was a £100million partnership investment programme between the Department for Culture, Media and Sport, Sport England, 19 NGBs and community sports organisations.